mdbytes/GoWildThings/README.md

 10. This application offers WordPress content creators the ability to step away from preset theme frameworks.
 Future work will focus on expanding functionality for content creators to a) directly create post content online, b) edit or modify content directly, and c) manage users online.

-This application is currently deployed at wildthings.mdbytes.us
+This application is currently deployed at gowildthings.com